ccarfi/the-agency-wiki-v1/assets/growing/grow-agency-small-to-medium.md

 ### TAW: So is this a time for agencies with around 50 websites to re-think their entire model of doing business?
 For example, should you consider adding a do-it-yourself website building flow to your service?

 EK: I would advise saving something like that for when you hit around 150-500 websites.
-Setting up an entirely new workflow can entail a fair amount of development work with Duda’s API and you’d need to figure out support.
+Setting up an entirely new workflow can entail a fair amount of development work and you’d need to figure out support.
 At around 50 websites, a do-it-for-me service is still your sweet spot.

 However, you may want to think about using roles and permissions to enable your customers to make minor site changes themselves and take some of the management responsibility off your team.
 I’ve seen a lot of partners free up time by letting customers manage eCommerce and blogs while restricting editing access to the rest of the site.